arras-energy/gridlabd/docs/Module/Pypower.md

 ## Powerplants

-Using the `powerplant` objects allows integration of one or more quasi-static generator models with both `bus` and `gen` objects.
+Using `powerplant` objects allows integration of one or more quasi-static generator models with both `bus` and `gen` objects.
 When integrating with a `bus` object, the `S` value real and imaginary values are added to the `bus` properties `Pd` and `Qd`, respectively, when the plant is `ONLINE`.

 When integrated with a `gen` object, both the `Pd` and `Qd` values are updated based on the powerplant's generator status and type.

+## Powerlines

+Using `powerline` object allows composite lines to be constructed and assembled into `branch` objects.
+A `powerline` may either have a `branch` parent or another `powerline` object, in which case the parent must specify whether its `composition` is either `SERIES` or `PARALLEL`.
+When a `powerline` is not a composite line you must specify its `impedance` in Ohms per mile and its length in `miles`.
+Only lines with `status` values `IN` are assembled in the parent line.
+Line with `status` values `OUT` are ignored.

+The `status` value, `impedance`, `length`, and `composition` may be changed at any time during a simulation.
+However, these values are only checked for consistency and sanity during initialization.

 ## Controllers